micnncim/action-label-syncer/README.md

           manifest: path/to/manifest/labels.yml
 ```

 If a label color changes, the same label is updated with the new color.
-If a label name changes, the previous label is deleted.
+If a label name changes, the previous label is deleted by default.
+Also all existing labels which not listed in `manifest` will be deleted by default.
 All issues and PRs that were previously labeled with this label are now unlabeled.

+You can add `jobs.<job_id>.steps.with.prune: false` in order to preserver all existing labels which is not mentioned in `manifest`, in this case when a label will be renamed old label will be not deleted.

 ## Sync labels on another repository